travelgateX/documentation-site/content/legacy/hotel/methods/messages/Valuation.md

 **Final buying price:**

-If the price in Reservation is lower than the price in Valuation.
-The selling price for the final customer will be the one in valuation, as this is the one that will be accepted by them at the time of booking.
+Usually the final price is the one indicated in the valuation response (except if the supplier allows DeltaPrice, in which case the final price will be the one in the reservation response), as it is the one agreed previously to the reservation.

 **Note:**